mumbleskates/bilrost/README.md

 have repeated requires overhead, but if they *must* be ordered it is trivial).
 Along with this, with only a little more work, we also achieve inherent canonicalization for our distinguished message types.
-Accomplishing the same thing in Protobuf is an onerous task, and one I have almost never seen correctly described in the wild.
+Accomplishing the same thing in protobuf is an onerous task, and one I have almost never seen correctly described in the wild.
 Quite a few people have, as the saying goes, tried and died.